internetstandards/Internet.nl/documentation/Docker-deployment.md

   Public IPv4 address (eg: `2001:db8:1::1`)

   This is the address by which the website and Unbound DNS is accessible over IPv6 on public internet.
+And also the address used as source IP for all outgoing traffic.

-  To determine the current IPv4 address you can use: `ip -6 addr show dev eth0` or `curl -6 ifconfig.io`.
+  To determine the current IPv6 address you can use: `ip -6 addr show dev eth0` or `curl -6 ifconfig.io`.

 All IPv6 addresses must be in condensed form, i.e. `2001:db8:1::1` and not `2001:db8:0000:0000:0000:0000:0000:1`.